7 Mortgage Payoff Hacks to Save Thousands in 2025

 • Prepayment Penalties: Confirm with your lender to avoid unexpected fees.

 For 2025 insights on rate trends, check the Federal Reserve.
+Rates can shift quickly, so always compare your mortgage rate with current offers before refinancing.

 Frequently Asked Questions